X-Men (film): Marketing

-Fox aired a special entitled Mutant Watch to promote the movie that partially includes in universe scenes of a senate hearing featuring Senator Robert Kelly.
+Fox aired a special entitled Mutant Watch to promote the film that partially includes in universe scenes of a senate hearing featuring Senator Robert Kelly.
 This featurette was included as a bonus feature on some of the video releases.
 On June 1, 2000, Marvel published a comic book prequel to X-Men, entitled X-Men: Beginnings, revealing the backstories of Magneto, Rogue and Wolverine.
 There was also a comic book adaptation based on the film.
 A console video game, X-Men: Mutant Academy, was released on July 6, 2000, to take advantage of the film's release, featuring costumes and other materials from the film.